-I. INTRODUCTION:
+I. INTRODUCTION

 Solar and wind energy are one of the most promising renewable energy resources due to their simplicity and the advancement in their field.
 Solar energy has the highest growth rate among renewable energy resources with its global capacity having increased from 5.1GW to 227GW from 2005 to 2015.
 Wind power global capacity increased from 59GW to 433GW in the same time period [1].
 Solar and wind energy systems have a variety of applications.
 The two major areas of application for photovoltaic (PV) systems are stand-alone (water pumping, street lighting, electric vehicles and space applications) [2] and grid connected configurations (hybrid systems, power plants) [3].
 Application areas for low power wind turbines also include grid connected configurations [4]-[5] as well as battery charging [6].
 However, PV and wind turbine modules do not generate constant amount of power.
-Their output is operating conditions.
+Their output is directly affected by factors including the position of the sun, cloud cover, wind speed, and the clarity of the atmosphere.
+Wind turbine modules' speed

+Power characteristics are nonlinear and change with wind speed.
+The same applies to the voltage-power characteristic of the PV modules which vary with irradiation and temperature.
+For both cases, there is only one operating point, known as the Maximum Power Point (MPP), at which the PV and wind turbine modules operate at maximum efficiency.
+The location of the MPP is unknown, but can be located, through the use of calculation models or search algorithms.
+Energy systems do not naturally operate at this condition.
+Therefore, a maximum power point tracking (MPPT) controller is required to locate the optimal operating point such that the maximum power can be extracted at different operating conditions.
 Several MPPT techniques [7] have been presented in literature for solar and wind energy systems such as first order differential, fuzzy logic [7][9], perturb and observe 7][8][10][12], and incremental conductance [7][13]-[14].
 Each method has its own advantages and disadvantages.
-Among these methods, the basic perturbation and observation (P&O) technique requires less system parameters and relatively simple to implement is [8][18].
-Conventional MPPT techniques oscillate around the maximum power point (MPP) which leads to ripple losses.
-They also rely on complex mathematical functions such as a proportionalintegral (PI) controller [20]-[23].
-This paper proposes a MPPT controller for a wind energy as well as hybrid solar-wind energy systems.
+Among these methods, the basic perturbation and observation (P&O) technique requires less system parameters and relatively simple to implement [8][18]. is Conventional MPPT techniques oscillate around the maximum power point (MPP) which leads to ripple losses.
+They also rely on complex mathematical functions such as a proportional-integral (PI) controller [20]-[23].
+This paper proposes a MPPT controller for a wind energy as well as hybrid solarwind energy systems.
 The proposed control method, which is a modified perturb and observe (P&O) method, is able to extract the maximum power from the energy while minimizing the output voltage and power ripple by varying the converters duty cycle.
-The controller is able to track the MPP for both solar and wind energy modulescient without requiring change to its code.
+The controller is able to track the MPP for both solar and wind energy modules without requiring change to its code.
 The implemented logic design does not require complex mathematical functions and is compatible with both single and multi-input converters.
 The operating principle of the proposed controller is presented in this paper.
-The performance of the controller is verified through a 200W wind energy system as well arch a as a 400W solar-wind energy system.
+The performance of the controller is verified through a 200W wind energy system as well as a 400W solar-wind energy system.